VanDagon/Translator-C-/README.md

 1. Debug programm on Linux (find out why it does not print any words)
 2. Replace '~' with EOF for end of input
 3. Implement de- and re-capitalization of words, so that words containing capital letters can be found in dictionary.
-4. Re-classify numbers as separators (according to example given)
+4. Re-classify numbers as separators (according to example given) --- done
 5. Check malloc() and realloc()-s and make sure free() is present where needed
 6. Check that string builders terminate string with '\0'
 7. Test buffing 'currentWord' when input has long words